 Short Range Chest Fly

 The short range chest fly is most effective when your hold your arms straight and carry through all the way to the shoulder.
-If you don't carry through, you can sometimes injure the shoulders or back.
+If you don't carry through, you may injure the shoulders or back.

 - Sit in a chair with a straight back with your feet flat on the ground.